circleci/circleci-docs/jekyll/_cci2/test.md

 For more detailed examples of storing test data with different testing frameworks, refer to the [Collect test data](/docs/collect-test-data) page.

+## Timing Tab

+When [parallelism and test splitting](/docs/parallelism-faster-jobs/) are enabled, CircleCI  provides a bird's-eye view into the timing of each parallel run in the Timing tab on the Job Details UI.

+...insert screenshot...

+The Timing tab lets you identify which steps are taking the longest amount of time in a given parallel run so that you can make targeted improvements to reduce overall runtime.

 ## Test Insights
 {: #test-insights }